NOW AVAILABLE IN SPANISH,

 Shigeru Ban - Architect

-Shigeru Ban was born in Tokyo Japan but studied at the Southern California Institute of Architecture and the Cooper Union School of Architecture.
+Shigeru Ban was born in Tokyo, Japan, but studied at the Southern California Institute of Architecture and the Cooper Union School of Architecture.
 He has previously taught at Columbia University and currently teaches at Keio University in Japan.
-In 1996 his office Shigeru Ban Architects was awarded the Kansai Architect Grand Prize.
+In 1996, his company Shigeru Ban Architects was awarded the Kansai Architect Grand Prize.
 Ban focuses much of his design services to under-served communities throughout the globe.
-He is well known for his paper tube architecture structures and has been a major force in the efforts to help house refugees after such disasters as the Indian Ocean Tsunami of 2004 and Hurricane Katrina.
+He is well known for his paper tube architecture structures and has been a major force in the efforts to help house refugees after such disasters as the Indian Ocean Tsunami and Hurricane Katrina.